J-Wengler/NLP_Paper/manuscript.md

 ### Annotated data collection

 As a reference standard, we used annotations from Search Tag Analyze Resource for GEO (STARGEO)[@doi:10.1038/sdata.2017.125].
-In STARGEO, biomedical graduate students manually curate sample metadata and assign tags to GEO Series.
+Using STARGEO, biomedical graduate students manually curate sample metadata and assign tags to GEO Series.
 We used these annotations to identify Series that had been associated with a given phenotype.
 To represent different types of queries that researchers might perform in GEO, we searched for human phenotypes that would result in a small, medium, or large number of GEO Series.
 We also sought to represent diverse phenotypic categories.
 On XX[TODO: Please indicate exact or approximate date], we identified two phenotypes with ~100 Series, two with ~20 Series, and two with fewer than 10 Series[Table @tbl:query-summary].
 (Because STARGEO is an ongoing project, it is likely that additional articles will be associated with these tags over time.)
-For each GEO Series, we used the STAR application programming interface[@url:http://STARGEO.org/api_docs/] to download the associated abstract, title, and accession number.
+For each GEO Series, we used the STARGEO application programming interface[@url:http://STARGEO.org/api_docs/] to download the associated abstract, title, and accession number.

 | *STARGEO tag(s)*               | *Number of GEO Series*  |
 |:-------------------------------|------------------------:|